American Bullfrog

 Lithobates catesbeianus

-RANGE Southeastern Canada, eastern and central United States.
-Widely introduced into the western U.S. and also into many foreign countries.
+Southeastern Canada, eastern and central United States.
+Widely introduced into the western U.S. and also into many foreign countries

-HABITAT In and near larger body of waters such as lakes, ponds, and large ditches, as well as sloughs near rivers.
+In and near larger bodies of water such as lakes, ponds, and large ditches, as well as sloughs near rivers

 Least Concern